Aegean On Edge: Greek & Turkish Military Strength Compared (infographic)

-In recent weeks, tension has been growing in the Aegean Sea amid a Greek and Turkish argument over energy reserves in the Eastern Mediterranean.
+In recent weeks, tension has been escalating in the Aegean Sea amid a Greek and Turkish argument over energy reserves in the Eastern Mediterranean.
 In July, Turkey dispatched a research vessel called the Oruç Reis to conduct drilling operations in the disputed waters between the Turkish coast and the Greek island of Kastellorizo.
-The Oruç Reis was escorted by several Turkish warships and one of them, the Kemal Reis, collided with Greek frigate Limnos with both vessels sustaining damage.
-Overhead, Greek and Turkish fighter aircraft have been challenging each other aggressively.
+The Greek armed forces have been on high alert in the region, closely monitoring the movements of the Turkish warships escorting the Turkish survey vessel, while Greek diplomacy has been pressing its allies in the EU and NATO to reel in Turkey.

-Posturing and aggressive non-lethal military encounters are nothing new for the two NATO members, though recent incidents and rhetoric has led to mounting concern in the alliance as well as the European Union.
-Ankara has just announced that the Oruç Reis will have its voyage extended by 15 days with operations set to be conducted off Kastellorizo and the Greek island of Rhodos, along with its naval escort, before it returns to port.
-That is likely to lead to even greater tensions with Athens.
+Posturing and aggressive non-lethal military encounters are nothing new for the two NATO members, though recent incidents and rhetoric have led to mounting concern in the alliance as well as the European Union.
+Ankara has proven impervious to calls to de-escalate tensions and ease off its actions, revealing it is determined to follow through with its plans of conducting energy surveys off the coast of the Greek island.

 Rafale fighter jet (Burst of Fire) – How good is it? (video)